- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while deduplication and compression technologies can help reduce storage requirements and potentially lower the risk of data loss, they should be implemented carefully and with proper testing to ensure data integrity and minimize the chances of any adverse effects on the NAS device.

-Although NAS SnapServer XSD 40 NAS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SnapServer XSD 40 NAS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -